kanamania/AmbulanceRiderApp/README.md

 **Made with ❤️ using Ionic React**

-For detailed documentation, see the docs folder or individual markdown files in the project root.
+For detailed documentation, see end-user-documentation.md and api-specifications.md.